Demianeen/virid-future/README.md

-# Innovative agriculture with AI
+# React-production

-This project was created as a part of lablab.ai AI startup hackathon
+This repository was created as part of the UlbiTV's course "To production on React"